kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Future Enhancements

+1. Allow memory limits to be decreased, and handle the case where limits are set below usage.
 1. Kubelet (or Scheduler) evicts lower priority Pods from Node to make room for resize.
 Pre-emption by Kubelet may be simpler and offer lower latencies.
 1. Allow ResizePolicy to be set on Pod level, acting as default if (some of)